jmoudrik/deep-go-wrap/README.md

 #### Comparison of different dataset making options
 The following list summarizes file size for different options.
 The summary was made from 200 random GoGoD games (39805 example pairs ~ 200 pairs per game).
-Running times were basically the same (~ 1.8 sec per game on commodity laptop), the code scales up linearly based on the number of your cores.
+Running times were basically the same (~ 1.8 sec per game on commodity laptop).
 HDF5 compresses the dataset transparently using gzip -9.
 The feature cube is composed of 7 planes used in [Clark an Storkey's 2014 paper](http://arxiv.org/pdf/1412.3409).
 The ```--flatten``` option just reshapes data from ```(7,19,19)``` to ```(7*19*19,)```.